itlessons/php-social/README.md

 $ composer require itlessons/php-social
 ```

-Alternatively, you can download the [php-social.zip][_php-social.zip] file and extract it.
+Alternatively, you can download the [php-social.zip](https://github.com/itlessons/php-social/archive/master.zip) file and extract it.

 Read
 ----